-CSE’s Advisory Board provides strategic and programmatic guidance to CSE:
+CSE’s Advisory Board provides leadership, strategic guidance, and support to CSE:

 Shaundra is a former military kid who has lived all over but Columbia, South Carolina is home.
 Shaundra received her B.S. in business administration from the University of South Carolina and her Master of divinity degree from Harvard Divinity School with research interests in the role of the black church, gender equity, popular culture and religion.
-At Harvard, Shaundra served as president of Harambee, Harvard Divinity School’s Black Student Union, and organized a conference on hip hop and religion.
-Out of this conference, Shaundra was asked to contribute an article to Emmett Price’s anthology The Black Church and Hip Hop Culture: Toward Bridging the Generational Divide.
-In February 2010 she was ordained by the National Baptist Convention USA, Inc. After completing a one year CPE (clinical pastoral education) residency at Spartanburg Regional Hospital in August 2011 she became a staff chaplain for the Cleveland Clinic.
-In this role she serves as an embedded practitioner coordinating the spiritual care and healing services needs for patients, families, and staff on all the Medical Intensive Care Units.
+Presently, Shaundra is a PhD student in geography at the University of Tennessee with research interests in space, race, spirituality, and public memory.
+For 7 years she was a hospital chaplain, primarily at the Cleveland Clinic and in Seattle.
+Shaundra is a certified Reiki practitioner and enjoys live music, good pie, and daily devotion time with sports radio.
 In the words of Peter Gomes, Shaundra is committed to doing ministry with both head and heart and hopes to embody that in all she does.

 Laura Ruth grew up on the south side of Atlanta, GA, and is the Pastor at Hope Central Church in Jamaica Plain, MA.
 Prior to serving at Hope Central, Laura Ruth served as the Minister of Outreach and Evangelism at the First Church in Somerville, where she was instrumental in growing church membership.
 She received her Bachelor of Social Work from the University of Georgia in Athens and a Masters of Divinity from the Episcopal Divinity School in Cambridge.
 Her field work included serving as a Student Minister at St. Luke’s and St. Margaret’s Parish, an Episcopal Church in Allston-Brighton.
 She worked at the Women’s Center in Plainville, MA, a Dominican retreat house, helping with retreat preparation and working on worship music with composer Carolyn McDade.
 Laura Ruth also served a two-year internship at Pilgrim Congregational Church, UCC in Lexington, MA with her mentor, the Rev. Judith Brain.
 Laura Ruth traveled to North Carolina for the launch of the WE DO Campaign and is active in CSE’s work as part of the Boston Support Team.